WinMister332/Commander/README.md

-# CommandFramework
+# WMCommandFramework
-CommandFramework is a simple command parser/invoker built in C# for the COSMOS operating system library.
+The WMCommandFramework is a simple command framework built in C# for COSMOS and .NETStandard applications.
-The library was built to work with COSMOS/.NET Core, however, you can use this library in any application even console applications.

 ### Use with COSMOS
 In the COSMOS kernel class implement the CommandProcessor class.